sy2002/TeleBall/doc/software.md

 ### Libraries

 TeleBall is using two 3rd party libraries.
-As mentioned above, the GIT repository contains the versions of these libraries that are known to work with TeleBall.
+As mentioned above, the GIT repository contains a ZIP with versions of these libraries that are known to work with TeleBall.
+We strongly recommend that you use these versions.
 If you prefer to use newer versions, you can find them here:

 * MAX7221 driver: [wayoda / LedControl](https://github.com/wayoda/LedControl)
 * nRF24L01+ driver: [TMRh20 / RF24](http://tmrh20.github.io/RF24/)